 - Pulling your feet in closer to you and gently pressing down on your knees will also increase the stretch.

 - These help maintain proper tone in the pelvic floor muscles.
-Poor tone may cause incontinence (peeing your pants when sneezing or coughing), increased discomfort, pain and prolonged labor and decreased sensation during sex.
+A poor tone may cause incontinence (peeing your pants when sneezing or coughing), increased discomfort, pain and prolonged labor and decreased sensation during sex.

 - These should be performed numerous times per day.
-Someone recently recommended doing them every time you are at a red light, or try finding a daily activity that will trigger your mind to do them regularly.
+Someone recently recommended doing them every time you are at a red light.
+Find a daily activity that will trigger your mind to do them regularly.

 - Side Laying and Relaxation

 - During pregnancy, resting and sleeping on your side is recommended.
 This is also a safe, comfortable and beneficial position during labor.

 - This position increases circulation and allows the bed to support your baby’s weight.

 - Listen to your body, as it will tell you what’s most comfortable, but many women find maintaining a slight bend in their knees and placing a pillow between their legs to give the most relief.